Char2sGu/layout-projection/packages/core/guides/layout-animation.md

 Several services are built into `@layout-projection/core` to allow developers to easily create smooth layout animations based on the Layout Projection technique.

-Through this guide, you will learn about the animation API through which you can create a variety of fancy layout animations including shared-element animation and container-transform animation.
+Through this guide, you will learn about the animation API of `@layout-projection/core`, through which you can create a variety of fancy layout animations including shared-element transitions and container transforms.

 ## Prerequisites